domi92/ngx-touch-virtual-keyboard/projects/ngx-touch-virtual-keyboard/README.md

 <img src="https://github.com/domi92/ngx-touch-virtual-keyboard/assets/10332144/a5e1efcf-d7b9-4341-b1ca-11a31c2cd076" width=60%/>
 </div>

 # Install

 ## Default icon loading

-To load correclty default icons add in angular.json assets import.
+To load correctly default icons add in angular.json assets import.

-Do not change the output path must be defined like that
+Do not change the output path must be defined like that in order to use default assets from lib

 ```typescript
 "assets": [